-Sales letters are standalone web pages with highly focused persuasive writing that endeavors to sell the product or service that’s on offer.
+Sales letters or sales pages are standalone web pages with highly focused persuasive writing that endeavors to sell the product or service that’s on offer.

-The key is to keep the visitor reading until they just must have what’s offered.
+The key is to keep the visitor reading until they just have to have what’s offered.

 Website marketing writing is a bit less “sales-y” and more personal, and it’s designed to draw in the visitor and make them keep reading… preferably until they decide to take some kind of action.

-Opt-in pages offer them one type of action to take that relatively low-risk.
-In exchange for a compelling “free gift” they provide their email address so you can follow up with them – and build a relationship with them.
+Opt-in pages offer their readers one type of action to take that’s relatively low-risk.
+In exchange for a compelling “free gift,” they provide their email address so you can follow up with them – and build a relationship with them.

 And that’s where emails come in.
-When someone signs up for more information, you can send them a set of carefully crafted emails that will help make your visitors get to know, like, and trust you, and eventually persuade them to become customers and buy what you’re offering.
+Once your visitors have signed up for more information, you can send them a series of carefully crafted emails that will help them get to know, like, and trust you, and eventually persuade them to become your customers and buy what you’re offering.

 Will everyone buy?
-Not quite, but a much larger percentage of the visitors will than would have bought otherwise.
+Not quite, but a much larger percentage of the visitors will buy than would have without the follow-up emails.